 If you were injured in an Indiana car accident that was not your fault, you may be wondering if you have to file a lawsuit against the at-fault party in order to be compensated for your medical bills and pain and suffering.
 When it comes to personal injury, there is a lot of confusion about when you file a claim against the liable insurance company and when you file a lawsuit.
-We clear up the confusion here.
+Our Indianapolis car accident attorney clears up the confusion here.

 First Step: Call an Attorney

 Before even worrying about whether you will need to file a lawsuit, you should contact an attorney.
-The experienced Indianapolis car accident lawyers at Keller and Keller will hear your story in a free initial consultation and take the first steps on your behalf, freeing you up to focus on your recovery.
+The experienced auto accident legal team at Keller and Keller will hear your story in a free initial consultation and take the first steps on your behalf, freeing you up to focus on your recovery.
 Our legal team will gather evidence such as police reports and witness statements to build a strong case for compensation from the at-fault driver.

 Your Attorney Will File a Claim With the Insurance Company